|

 years ago a memorial was set up, which consists of 80 plaques: the front

-shows a symbol (bread, musical instrument) and on the back is printed
+shows a symbol (bread, musical instrument) and on the back is printed one

-persecution of the Jewish population.
+the Jewish population.

 JEWISH LIFE IN CHARLOTTENBURG